 Moving to London at 18, McGuinness studied English and Drama, working with Grammy award winner Ben Bartlett (Walking With Dinosaurs) during her student years.

 When Sarah graduated she formed a band and began gigging in London’s bars and clubs as well as writing incidental music, notably for the films Whacked by horror director Jake West and Secrets by Paul Hills as well as for comedian Eddie Izzard.
 Her first single release,‘Mandy Says’, was produced by fellow Derry musician John O'Neill (The Undertones and That Petrol Emotion) and was roundly applauded upon its release in 1994.

-Over 20 years and numerous writing, directorial and design credits later, you can still hear traces of her classical sensibilities in the detailed and multi-layered vocal compositions.
-But, what McGuinness has is a penchant for the big orchestral atmospheric sweep of a Bond theme.
-Imagine a clash between the Eurythmics and Portishead in their pomp, set to a Barry score and you have some idea of the scope of Unbroken.
+Over 20 years and numerous writing, directorial and design credits later, there are still traces of her classical sensibilities in the detailed and multi-layered vocal compositions.
+McGuinness has a penchant for the big orchestral atmospheric sweep of a Bond theme, a clash between the Eurythmics and Portishead, set to a Barry score.